adopt-liveview/adopt-liveview/priv/pages/2024/04-05-conditional-rendering-en_US.md

 LiveviewPlayground.start()
 ```

 This time our assign became `tab` which can be a string between `"home"`, `"about"` or `"contact"`.
 Each input contains a `phx-click="show_TAB_NAME"` so our `handle_event/3` will use pattern matching in Elixir to accept any event that starts with `show_` and save the rest of the event name in a variable.
-Another simple but interesting point in our code is that we use the HTML `disabled` property to prevent the button from being clickable if you are already on the correct tab.
+Another simple but interesting bit in our code is that we use the HTML `disabled` property to prevent the button from being clickable if you are already on the correct tab.

 %{
 title: "Pattern matching?!",
 description: ~H"""
 In Elixir pattern matching is a common and very powerful technique that, once you learn it, you can't help but want to use it.
 Since the scope of this course is to talk about LiveView, don't feel like it's necessary for you to stop everything to study more about it.
-As additional reading, Elixir School talks about this here: <.link navigate="https://elixirschool.com/pt/lessons/basics/functions#pattern-matching-1" target="\_blank">Functions - Pattern Matching</.link>.
+To learn more about it Elixir School talks about it here: <.link navigate="https://elixirschool.com/en/lessons/basics/functions" target="\_blank">Functions - Pattern Matching</.link>.
 """
 } %% .callout

 Now let's talk about what's important for this class: `case`.
 Just like `if` you need to start the conditional with `<%= case (condition here) of %>`, emphasis on `=` because without it nothing will be rendered.
 Since our condition passed to `case` was `@tab`, each condition will essentially check `@tab == 'value'`.
-For each condition we do an `<% 'expected value' -> %>` (without the need for `=`) and end the block with `<% end %>`.
+For each condition we do an `<% "expected value" -> %>` (without the need for `=`) and end the block with `<% end %>`.

-It is worth mentioning that in our case we treated all possibilities explicitly.
+It is worth mentioning that in our case we handled all cases.
 What if we forget a possibility?
 Create and run a file called `case_missing.exs`:

 ```elixir
 Mix.install([